 Once I created the page, I just took the link provided by Adobe, pasted into Facebook, pasted into a tweet, and used the embed code to insert into this blog post, and an email to the Tech Comm Tools community.

 That’s it… now I have a permanent record of my day, that I can share with friends and family.
-Have you used Spark yet?
-Paste a link to any cool content you’ve created in Spark, especially Page and Video projects!
+Have you used Express yet?
+Paste a link to any cool content you’ve created in Express, especially Page and Video projects!

 Join over 4,300 of your peers and get my latest content sent to you for free, along with some of my all-time favorites.